-Our National Exhibit, will be juried and judged by Kurt Weiser.
-The exhibit will be held in
+Our National Exhibit was juried and judged by Kurt Weiser.
+The exhibit was held in

 the Warrenville Library Feb 28 to March 30th.
-This event will also offer workshops
+This event offered workshops

 ClaySpace admits students of any race, gender, color, national and ethnic origin to all rights, privileges, programs and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, gender, color, national or ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs and other administered programs